AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Site Authors with read-only permissions can use smart crop functionality on assets and edit the smart cropped renditions (CQ-4316450).

-* Video annotations do not work for folder paths where [!DNL Dynamic Media] configuration is not enabled, even if the [!DNL Experience Manager] instance is set-up in [!DNL Dynamic Media] mode (CQ-4314950).
+* Video annotations do not work for folder paths where [!DNL Dynamic Media] configuration is not enabled, even if the [!DNL Experience Manager] instance is set up in [!DNL Dynamic Media] mode (CQ-4314950).

 * When the assets title has double byte, multi-byte, high ASCII, Cyrillic, surrogate pair, Hebrew, Arabic, and GB18030 characters, then on publishing to Dynamic Media the asset title have a question mark (&#63;) (CQ-4311872).